prashanth459g/tmc-obg.github.io/README.md

-Please feel free to write your Quieries to **Prashanth459g@gmail.com** or i'll be around the campus just talk to me
+Please feel free to write your Quieries to **Prashanth459g@gmail.com** or i'll be around the campus sticking Micropore to various parts of case sheet, so just talk to me

 Let the Tech do the heavy lifting (at least the repeatative clerical work)💪